Fall Foliage Road Trips

-From Middlebury, travel south on Route 7, then east on Route 125, passing the Waybury Inn.
-Travel up the mountain, turn left at the Ripton Country Store and follow this road north to Lincoln (take your time, part of this stretch is a dirt road).
-Lincoln Road turns into Ripton Road.
-When you get to River Road in Lincoln Village, turn left and head west out of Lincoln down the mountain to Route 17.
-Travel Route 17 west through the quaint village of Bristol (where you may like to stop for lunch at a variety of dining establishments) and on to Route 7.
-Turn left on Route 7 traveling south back to Middlebury.
+From Middlebury, travel south on Route 7.
+East on Route 125, passing the Waybury Inn (known as the Stratford Inn on the old “Bob Newhart Show”).
+Turn left at the Ripton Country Store and follow this road north to Lincoln (partially a dirt road).
+Head west out of Lincoln down the mountain to Route 17.
+Travel Route 17 west through Bristol (where you may like to stop for lunch at a variety of dining establishments) and on to Route 7.
+Left on Route 7 traveling south back to Middlebury.

 From Middlebury, take Route 7 south to Route 125.
 Route 125 east through East Middlebury and Ripton, passing the Robert Frost Wayside Recreation Area, the famous Middlebury College Bread Loaf campus, crossing over the Middlebury Gap (elevation 2,149 feet).
 Proceed down the mountain (also known as the Robert Frost Memorial Drive), into the town of Hancock.

 Take Route 100 north through the town of Granville, watching on your left for the beautiful Moss Glen Falls.
-Continue north into Waitsfield, where you will pick up Route 17, and follow it west over the Appalachian Gap (elevation 2,365 feet).
-When you get to the bottom of the other side, you’ll take a left and Route 17 and Route 116 will run together for several miles, including through the village of Bristol.
-Just past the village, Route 116 peels off south but you should stay on Route 17 westbound through New Haven until you come to Route 7.
+Continue north into Waitsfield, where you will pick up Route 17, and follow it west through the Appalachian Gap (elevation 2,365 feet), until you come to Route 7.
 Take Route 7 south back to Middlebury.

-In Bethel take Interstate 89 (known as one of the most beautiful interstates in the country) and head north, passing Vermont’s capital city, Montpelier (population 7,484 — smallest capital city in the country).
-Get off the interstate at Middlesex (Exit 9) and take Route 100B south to the town of Waitsfield.
-In Waitsfield, bear right on Route 17 and head west over the Appalachian Gap (elevation 2,365 feet) to Route 7.
-Follow Route 17 to Route 7 and then take 7 south back to Middlebury.
+In Royalton take Interstate 89 (known as one of the most beautiful interstates in the country) and head north, passing Vermont’s capital city, Montpelier.
+Get off the interstate at Middlesex (Exit 9) and take Route 100B south to Route 100.
+In Waitsfield, pick up Route 17 and head west over the Appalachian Gap (elevation 2,365 feet) to Route 7.
+Follow Route 7 south back to Middlebury.